IBM-OSS-Support/DataSynchronization/README.md

 * Run the following command to get an interactive bash shell in the container:

 ```
-docker exec -it ibmdatasynchronization bash
+docker exec -it datasynchronization bash
 ```

 * Create a config file if it doesn't exist.